arka291/Scientific-Paper-Collector/README.md

 A simple to code to using scholarly package to extract scientific paper via author name/keywords in a csv format

 Package Required:
+'''
-'pip install scholarly'
+pip install scholarly
-'pip install pandas'
+pip install pandas
-'pip install json'
+pip install json
+'''